Labor Day Activities for Kids

 In the days leading up to Labor Day, you can begin highlighting different community workers, their jobs, and how they help the community.

-Some of the most popular are firefighters, a police officer, postal workers, construction workers, etc. Take time to read books, watch videos (you can find lots on YouTube), and discuss what your kids may already know about them.
+Some of the most popular are firefighters, police officers, postal workers, construction workers, etc. Take time to read books, watch videos (you can find lots on YouTube), and discuss what your kids may already know about them.

 Take Baked Goods to Community Workers

-Be sure to call ahead of time to make sure it’s okay to do and to check for any food allergies.
+Be sure to call ahead of time to ensure it’s okay to do and check for any food allergies.

 Write Thank You Cards to Various Workers